SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 If you want to see some very technical details about why we need it in the first place, you can go to https://github.com/SuffolkLITLab/ALKiln/issues/256, where we've tried to summarize the problem this is solving.
 Unfortunately, we haven't found another way to solve this particular problem.

+### Timeout or "took too long" error

+Different problems can cause the report to say that something "took too long" or cause a "timeout" error to show up in the logs of the [workflow's "job" page](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs).

+This error can happen when the test is trying to go to the wrong url, usually because:

+1. The `SERVER_URL` [GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) has a typo or the server address is wrong.
+This secret is usually created by the [setup interview](#start).
+It is supposed to be the address of the docassemble server where the docassemble testing account is located.
+Find the right server name and edit the secret to contain that server name.
+Exclude an ending `/`.
+1. The `Given I start the interview at...` Step is naming an interview that doesn't exist.
+Check for a typo in the file name.

+A "timeout" error can also happen when a page took too long to load at some point in setup, when running tests, or during test cleanup.
+This can be because:

+1. The page was trying to load a big file.
+1. The server was busy for too long.
+1. The server is down.

+If a page was taking to load a big files, use the "custom timeout" Step to give the page more time to load.

+If the server was busy, try [re-running the tests](https://docs.github.com/en/actions/managing-workflow-runs/re-running-workflows-and-jobs#re-running-all-the-jobs-in-a-workflow).
+As of 01/2022 you have to navigate to the newly running tests manually.
+For example, by going to the Actions page again.

+You can download and look at your ["error" artifacts screenshots](http://localhost:3000/docassemble-AssemblyLine-documentation/docs/automated_integrated_testing#error-screenshots-artifacts) to check for more details.

+### Invalid playground path error

+If you see the text "invalid playground path" in the report, that means the `Given I start the interview at...` Step for that scenario is naming an interview that doesn't exist.
+Check for a typo.

+### UnhandledPromiseRejection error

+This is a misleading error.
+You need to read the text of the whole paragraph to see what the actual error is.

 <!-- ### Access Denied -->